Gratitude is like a muscle that can be exercised. It takes time to build.

 Try one (or both) and focus on your gratitude for the day.
 After twenty-nine days in this gratitude challenge, reflect on all that you’ve learned, and appreciate your progress.

-There are infinite ways to show gratitude, but we hope that the daily prompts in this 30-Day Gratitude Challenge have guided you and your partner.
+There are infinite ways to show gratitude, but we hope that the daily prompts in this 30-Day Gratitude Challenge have guided you in fulfilling, healthy, and helpful ways.

 We’d love to hear what you’re grateful for in the comments below.
 We’re grateful to you for stopping by!